rashedhasan7299/users-list/README.md

 ## Learn More

+This project is a personal project for me to practice React Bootstrap.

+Used Bootstrap components and few classes here to design the web app.

+The random data was generated using https://www.mockaroo.com/

+Pictures was generated from https://randomuser.me/

+This is a simple app to add team members and see the sum of their annual salary

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).